China's Jiangxi Copper boosts First Quantum stake after stock rout

 The Cobre Panama mine is one of the newest copper mines and was built at a cost of $11 billion over nearly two decades.

-(Reporting by Divya Rajagopal, with inputs from Julian Luk in London and Valentine Hilarie in Panama Editing by Denny Thomas and Lisa Shumaker)
+(Reporting by Divya Rajagopal, with inputs from Julian Luk in London and Valentine Hilarie in Panama Editing by Denny Thomas, Lisa Shumaker and Marguerita Choy)

 ((divya.rajagopal@thomsonreuters.com;))